nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 PythonAnywhere has ready-to-go  presets for other frameworks, such as webp2y or Django, you'll have to manually install py4web yourself.

-This tutorial shows you step by step how to install and run py4web.
+This tutorial shows you step by step how to install and run the latest py4web framework from source.
 It is meant for people with limited system administration knowledge, and it shouldn't leave anything out.

-## Important note: If this doesn't work, please file an issue
+## Important note: If this doesn't work, please leave a comment

-Everything you need to install py4web on PythonAnywhere should be documented here.
-If you encounter any problems, or need something explained better, please leave a comment.

 ## Create a PythonAnywhere account